l0renor/RIOT/examples/suit_update/README.md

 **NOTE: to plugin a new server you would only have to change the suit/publish recipe, respecting or adjusting to the naming conventions.**

-# Todo

-* Parse the Manifest
-* Fetch and Store Firmware
-* Reboot and boot from new firmware